-Hi, my name is Gene Caballero and before we jump in, I just want to take a second and introduce myself.
+Hi, my name is Bryan Clayton and before we jump in, I just want to take a second and introduce myself.
 Like you, I was a guy or gal – in my case a guy – who was kind of fed up with where my life was and the job I was working.
 It seemed like I was going nowhere fast, always scrounging for cash and was just tired of looking forward into a pretty dark future.

 At the time I did what I'm about to show you how to do – start a profitable and successful landscaping business – I was working as a bartender.
 I wasn't college educated or even had any kind of trade school certification.
 I'm not stupid, not by a long shot.
 It's just that school was never really my bag and the idea of graduating high school and then spending another 4 years slogging away with my nose in a book never appealed to me.